--Sample Scene Directions--

 Otherwise, you will see five small buttons next to each LOD, which are:

-L*: Use this to Load the Asset Chunks for the LOD, for all selected Streamable Cells.
+L*: Left click to Load the Asset Chunks for the LOD, for all selected Streamable Cells.
+Right click to load the Asset Chunks for the LOD, for all selected Cells, plus overlapping Cells on Chained Groupings.

-U*: Use this to unload any Asset Chunks (only for the LOD), for all selected Streamable Cells.
+U*: Left click to unload any Asset Chunks (only for the LOD), for all selected Streamable Cells.
+Right click to unload the Asset Chunks for the LOD, for all selected Cells, plus overlapping Cells on Chained Groupings.

 A*: Assigns game objects in the scene to the LOD Group (selected Cells do not matter).